cscribn/README-finance/README.md

 # README-finance

 ## Buying things
-* Get last year's model
+* Get last year's model or older.
+Not this year's..
 * Buy refurbished/renewed

 ## Emergency fund

-* 2 months of primary salary in dollars
+* 2 months of primary salary in dollars.
-* &gt;= 4 months in equities
+* &gt;= 4 months in equities.

 ## Precious metals